 In addition to core course requirements, students in the Family Nurse Practitioner program engage in a total of 600 clinical-precepted hours; students in the Clinical Nurse Specialist program engage in a total of 500 clinical-precepted hours of practice.
-Students in the Nurse Educator program engage in 300 clinical-precepted hours of practice.
 The undergraduate and graduate nursing programs are currently accredited by the Commission on Collegiate Nursing Education (CCNE), an affiliate of the American Association of Colleges of Nursing.

-Commission on Collegiate Nursing Education One Dupont Circle, NW, Suite 530 Washington, D.C.
+Commission on Collegiate Nursing Education One Dupont Circle, NW, Suite 530

+Washington, D.C.
 20036-1120 Phone: (202) 887-8476